To incentivize the development, the Fishers City Council on Monday night voted to waive city fees associated with the project for up to 24 months.

-A litany of major projects are underway now, but developers say activity may slow when those projects wrap up.
+A number of major projects are underway now, but developers say activity might slow when those projects wrap up.

 A Kansas City, Missouri-based developer intends to provide a wide variety of spaces for logistics, advanced manufacturing and e-commerce users, with five buildings ranging from 168,480 square feet to 1.2 million square feet.